jafioti/luminal/examples/llama/README.md

         bash setup.sh
         ```
     - The weights and tokenizer should be saved into the setup directory.
 This should be the default case, but if they aren't there, make sure to move them here
-    - NOTE: This will likely take some time depending on the speed of your internet connection
+    - NOTE: Downloading these files will likely take some time
 2. Execute a Sample Llama Prompt
-    - Our command is slightly different based off what hardware you're running off
+    - Our command is slightly different based off what hardware you're running
         - if you are on a macbook:
             -  ```bash
                 cargo run --release --features metal